Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Simulations

 We considered seven predictors generated from a multivariate zero-mean normal distribution with a covariance matrix $\Sigma$ corresponding to an autocorrelation process of order one, so that the entry $(k, l)$ of $\Sigma$ is $\phi^{|k-l|}$.
 We set $\phi=0.5$ in all the simulations.
-We always used the intercept $\beta_{0} = -1.2$ because in our applications $\Pr( Y=1)<1/2$ is typical.
-For the predictor coefficients we considered the following two choices \begin{compactdesc} \item[\quad Null] $\beta_{\ell} = 0$ for $\ell=1,\ldots7$, and \item[\quad Linear] $\beta_{\ell} = -1.2 + 0.3 \ell$ for $\ell=1,\dots,7.$ \end{compactdesc} The first setting is a null one where $\bm{x}$ is not predictive at all, while the second setting has modestly important nonzero predictors whose values are in linear progression.
+We always used the intercept $\beta_{0} = -1.2$ because in our applications $\pr( Y=1)<1/2$ is typical.
+For the predictor coefficients we considered two choices termed `null' with $\beta_{\ell} = 0$ and `linear' with $\beta_{\ell} = -1.2 + 0.3 \ell$ $(\ell=1,\dots,7).$ The first setting is a null one where ${x}$ is not predictive at all, while the second setting has modestly important nonzero predictors whose values are in linear progression.

-The two choices for the variance component parameters are \begin{compactdesc} \item[\quad High variance] $\siga = 1$ and $\sigb = 1$, and \item[\quad Low variance] $\siga = 0.5$ and $\sigb = 0.2$. \end{compactdesc} We chose the first setting to include variances higher than what is typically observed in applications.
-The second setting is closer to what we have seen in data such as that in Section \ref{sect:application}.
+The two choices for the variance component parameters are termed `high variance' with $\siga = 1$ and $\sigb = 1$ and `low variance' with $\siga = 0.5$ and $\sigb = 0.2$.
+We chose the first setting to include variances higher than what is typically observed in applications.
+The second setting is closer to what we have seen in data such as that in \S \ref{sect:application}.
 We represent the eight settings with mnemonics as shown in Table~\ref{tab:settings}.
 For example, \Stoo\ means row-column imbalance ($\rho=0.88, \kappa=0.53$), all predictor coefficients are zero and the main effect variances are large ($\siga=1, \sigb=1$).

 For each of these eight settings, we considered 13 increasing sample sizes $N$ in the interval from $10^3$ to $10^6$ obtained by taking 13 equispaced values on the $\log_{10}$ scale.
 As we see next, the Laplace method had a cost that grew superlinearly and to keep costs reasonable we only used sample sizes up to $10^5$ for that method.
 For each of these 13 sample sizes and each of the eight settings, we simulated 1000 data sets.